BohrenAn/CA-Export/README.md

 # CA-Export
 PowerShell Script to help Export your CA policys as a html format.

-If not already connected the Script will connect MgGraph to Microsoft.Graph and use the Scopes documented below
+If not already connected the Script will connect Microsoft.Graph and use the Scopes documented below

 ```posh
 Connect-MgGraph -Scopes 'Policy.Read.All', 'Directory.Read.All','Application.Read.All' -NoWelcome